 - An arsenal of the strongest homeland security stocks, including drone manufacturers and biometrics

 - The 100 best wireless telecom stocks, including chip manufacturers, fiber optics, VOIP and service providers, of the 247 wireless stocks that we survey

 - A curret ranking of this year's performance of the entire group of social media stocks

-- A complete survey of the progress of the 23 most important 3-D printing stocks
+- A complete survey of the progress of the 23 most prominent 3-D printing stocks

 - A current summary of this year's performance of 298 stocks related to medical marijuana.
 This is the most definitive presentation of its kind that's available anywhere.

 - We are pleased to introduce the arrival of our latest indispensable offering — a new database devoted to monitoring the performance of the fifty most important stocks comprising the Internet of Things ("IoT") network, including the sensors that enable the IoT devices to collect and exchange data.

 We will consider creating additional specialized databases, pursuant to sufficient demand, as it develops.
 Items 26 and 27 were added by popular request.

 * Very rarely has even one of the thirty stocks that comprise the Dow Jones Average ever made any really significant gains — even for a brief period of time.
 In 2015, there wasn't even one of the Dow Jones Industrials in the 100 top-performing stocks; and only one stock in the S&P 500 was among the the top 100 stocks of the year.
 Why doesn't your broker know these things; and why are you having him “manage” your money??

 From another perspective, there are 29 stocks that have generated an average annual profit of at least 100% — more than doubling in value — every year, for the last five years!
 How can you justify not owning stocks that are consistently growing at an annual rate of at least 100%?